Pixeldev007/Milk-Karan-Seller-Delivery/AUTH_PAGES_SCHEMA.md

 # Login & Register Pages Schema

-Complete schema and structure documentation for the authentication pages in Milk Wala.
+Complete schema and structure documentation for the authentication pages in Milk Karan.

 ## 📋 Table of Contents